 \subsection{Multi-modal Reasoning}

-Apart from textual instructions, LLaMA-Adapter is capable of answering a question based on input of other modalities, which augments the language model with rich cross-modal information.
-As shown in Figure~\ref{fig3}, we take the ScienceQA benchmark~\cite{scienceqa} as examples, which is analogous to the COCO Caption dataset~\cite{chen2015microsoft}.
-Given \textbf{visual} and \textbf{textual contexts}, along with the corresponding \textbf{question} and \textbf{options}, the model is required to conduct multi-modal understanding to give the correct \textbf{answer}.
+Apart from language instructions, LLaMA-Adapter is capable of answering a question based on image input with simple modifications.
+This fully unleashes the multi-modal reasoning power of LLMs for extensive application scenarios, e.g., image captioning, object counting, and OCR.
+The overall framework of our multi-modal LLaMA-Adapter is shown in Figure~\ref{fig3}.

-For an input image as the visual context, we first leverage a pre-trained visual encoder, e.g., CLIP~\cite{radford2021learning}, to extract its multi-scale global features, denoted as $\{I_m\}_{m=1}^{M}$, where $I_m \in \mathbb{R}^{1\times C_m}$ and $M$ denotes the scale number.
-Then, we concatenate the $M$-scale features along the channel dimension and apply a learnable projection network on top, formulated as
+\paragraph{Multi-modal Architecture.} For an input image, we first leverage a pre-trained visual encoder, e.g., CLIP~\citep{radford2021learning}, to extract its multi-scale global features, denoted as $\{I_m\}_{m=1}^{M}$, where $I_m \in \mathbb{R}^{1\times C_m}$ and $M$ denotes the scale number.
+Then, we concatenate the $M$-scale features along the channel dimension, and apply a learnable projection network to transform them into word embedding space, formulated as

 where $I_p \in \mathbb{R}^{1\times C}$ and is regarded as the overall image token with the same feature dimension as our adaption prompts.
 After this, we repeat $I_p$ for $K$ times, and element-wisely add it onto the $K$-length adaption prompts at all $L$ inserted transformer layers.
 For the $l$-th layer, we denote the acquired multi-modal prompt as